Hi, my name is …

 I am thrilled that the article had such a positive impact, as it is our overarching mission at Thrivalist to de-stigmatize having an Alcohol Use Disorder.
 We want you to know you are not alone, and you have absolutely zilch to be ashamed of.

 In the article I shared that for so long “quitting alcohol didn’t occur to me.
 I didn’t even see it as an option.
-I thought that only alcoholics, who drank out of coffee mugs at 7am, had to quit forever.
-It was this exact stigma of alcoholism that kept me trapped for years in my own vicious cycle of drinking.”
+I thought that only rock bottom drinkers, who drank out of coffee mugs at 7am, had to quit forever.
+It was this stigma that kept me trapped for years in my own vicious cycle of drinking.”

 However, this image does not wholly represent the average woman with an alcohol use disorder.
 It’s the busy working mum who needs alcohol to take the edge off in the evenings.
 It’s the party girl in her 20’s who blacks out most weekends and tries to laugh it off.
 It’s the widowed grandma at home alone, bored relying on alcohol to soothe her loneliness.
 And it’s the new mum silently suffering with PND, who finds much needed comfort in wine.

 After my MamaMia article came out, a loved one rang me and said “I didn’t realise you were an alcoholic when you were 14”.
-OK so firstly, she clearly missed the point of the story (being that you don’t need to identify as an alcoholic to stop drinking) and secondly, I explained that I never actually said in that story that I was an alcoholic.
-In fact, I don’t even think of myself as an alcoholic.
-I'm not sure I ever have, even when I stood up at over 100 AA meetings and said “Hi, my name is Lucy and I am an alcoholic”.
+OK so firstly, she clearly missed the point of the story (being that you don’t need to label yourself as anything to stop drinking) and secondly, I explained that I never actually said that in the story.
+In fact, I don’t even think of myself that way.
+I’m not sure I ever have, even when I stood up at over 100 meetings and said introduced myself like that.
 I never liked the idea that I was stuck with an incurable disease for the rest of my life.

-However if you have a hunch that alcohol is holding you back from living your fullest life, then there are so many more positive and powerful questions we can ask ourselves rather than ‘Am I an alcoholic”.
+However if you have a hunch that alcohol is holding you back from living your fullest life, then there are so many more positive and powerful questions we can ask ourselves.
 Jen wrote an incredible blog about it here.

-I hope this has helped you to realise that you don’t have to identify as an alcoholic to question and want to change your relationship with alcohol.
+I hope this has helped you to realise that you don’t have to identify yourself or label yourself to question and want to change your relationship with alcohol.
 In fact, if you know it’s holding you back from anything at all, then that should be enough for you to begin your wondrous journey of living your most vibrant and happiest life.
 Why not start by taking our 21-Day Reset Challenge, where you can take a break to reevaluate your drinking habits, and make more informed and empowered decisions moving forward.